ryanhaus/ili9341_controller/README.md

 Here is the circuit as it is currently on a breadboard, without the display:
 ![](pictures/ili9341_breadboard.jpg)

-Here is the circuit with the display connected & driven to be solid red:
+Here is the circuit with the display connected & displaying a color gradient:
 ![](pictures/ili9341_breadboard_display.jpg)

-Here is a screenshot of the Verilator simulator video output with the solid red test:
+Here is a screenshot of the Verilator simulator video output with the same above color gradient:
 ![](pictures/ili9341_verilator.jpg)